 What Is a 499 Status Code?

-The HTTP 499 status code is not a standard HTTP status code, meaning it is not defined in the HTTP/1.1 specification.
-This status code is used by the nginx web server to indicate that the client closed the connection before the server could send a response.
+A 499 status code — officially logged as “499 Client Closed Request” — is a non-standard HTTP code used by the nginx web server.
+It indicates that the client closed the connection before the server could send a response.

 Common causes include: